crowdanalyzer/terraform-aws-vpc/README.md

 This repo contain several supporting modules that add extra functionality on top of the vpc-2tiers module:

 - **vpc-peering**: Creates peering connection between VPCs.
 Normally VPCs are completely isolated from each other, but sometimes, you want to allow traffic to flow between them.
-This module creates peering connections and route table entries that makes this sort of cross-vpc communication possible. **Note** than VPC peering can't exist between two VPCs that have overlapping CIDR blocks.
+This module creates peering connections and route table entries that makes this sort of cross-vpc communication possible. **Note** that VPC peering can't exist between two VPCs that have overlapping CIDR blocks.

 - **[bastion-host](./modules/bastion-host/)**: Creates an EC2 instance in a public subnet to provide access to instances in a private subnet.